Voibe Logovoibe Resources

 Why does my Mac dictation keep stopping after 30 seconds?

-Apple Dictation has a built-in auto-timeout that stops listening after 30-60 seconds of continuous speech or a brief pause.
-This is a design limitation, not a bug.
+Apple Dictation has a built-in 30-second auto-timeout.
+This is an architectural limitation, not a bug — and there is no setting to extend or disable it.
 You need to reactivate dictation by pressing Fn twice each time it stops.
+This is especially disruptive for users who rely on dictation due to RSI or limited mobility, since the repeated reactivation triggers the exact physical strain they're trying to avoid.
 Third-party dictation apps like Voibe don't have this timeout restriction and allow continuous dictation without interruption.

 Why does dictation work in some apps but not others?